JavTahir/HeritageHub/README.md

      1. Go to Firebase Console > Authentication
      2. Enable "Phone" authentication provider
      3. Remove test numbers from whitelist
-     4. The app will then work with any Pakistani (+92) number
+     4. The app will then work with any number